Want the perfect workout program?Take Quiz

 A stronger brachialis will absolutely give you stronger elbow flexion strength.
 That being said, this strength will go much further than just being able to curl more.
 Training your brachialis will profoundly affect your performance in general as many movements require elbow flexion.
 Below is just a shortlist of pulling movements that depend on strong elbow flexion.

 That list can go much further.
 Basically, any movement that requires elbow flexion will improve after training your brachialis.
+This is why dumbbell forearm exercises are a must!

 Training The Brachialis Will Build Bigger Arms

-While you can’t actually see the brachialis as it sits deep under the biceps, training for muscle hypertrophy is still going to give you bigger arms.
+While you can’t actually see the brachialis as it sits deep under the biceps, training for muscle hypertrophy is still going to give you bigger biceps.
 How?
 Well, when you train the brachialis for muscle hypertrophy, you will increase its muscle mass.
 That mass has to go somewhere, so it will simply push the biceps out, creating a more expansive, fuller arm.
 In fact, due to its location, a larger brachialis will have a significant effect on how large your arms look.

 The point is, all you need to remember is this simple equation.
 Small Brachialis = Small Arms